REPORTS TO: Vice President of Club Operations or County Director

 - Work in non-air conditioned or heated facilities and provide supervision on outdoor playgrounds.

-- Immediately correct safety concerns, (water on floor, stove left on, equipment not stored correctly, doors left unlocked, etc.)
+- Immediately correct safety concerns, (water on floor, equipment not stored correctly, doors left unlocked, etc.)

 - Answer telephone and communicate with caller in a professional and effective manner.